-LB300, introduced by Omaha Sen. Bob Krist, would eliminate the stat-
+LB300, introduced by Omaha Sen. Bob Krist, would eliminate the stator entity other than the individual perpetrator could be brought only within 12 years of the victim's 21st birthday.

 Sen. Bob Krist

 Krist introduced an amendment on select file, adopted 35-0, that removed a provision added in previous debate that would have allowed the bill's provisions to be applied retroactively to cases that had exceeded the statute of limitations.